 Even Aston Martin wants in.
 In 2018, the British sports car manufacturer introduced a design study named Volante Vision that offered space for three passengers arranged in a triangular configuration.
-The company noted Rolls-Royce (the planemaker, not the carmaker — provided the Volante Vision’s powertrain but it stopped short of providing technical specifications.
-It’s worth noting no one has seen the Star Wars-esque aircraft fly, and Aston Martin has remained quiet about the project since publishing computer-generated images of the concept.
+The company noted Rolls-Royce (the plane-maker, not the carmaker) provided the Volante Vision’s powertrain, but it stopped short of providing technical specifications.
+It’s worth noting that no one has seen the Star Wars-esque aircraft fly, and Aston Martin has remained quiet about the project since publishing computer-generated images of the concept.

-Rolls-Royce pointed out the hardware and software needed to bring its VTOL to life either already existed, or was under development.
+Rolls-Royce pointed out the hardware and software needed to bring its VTOL to life either already existed or were under development.
 It hoped to begin carrying passengers in the early 2020s, but it hasn’t said much about the project since.
 The firm teamed up with Bell in March 2019 to develop VTOL powertrains, however.